 To apply for the program, you fill out an application form and take a written entrance exam to test proficiency in English and Spanish.
-Once you pass the exam, we will provide you with the informatoin you need to register and pay for classes.
+Once you are admitted to the program, we will provide you with the information you need to register and pay for classes.
 Start your application here.

 Does the certification allow me to work as a translator/interpreter?

-There exists no official government issued certification in the US to work as a translator.
+There is no official government-issued certification in the US to work as a translator.
 The translation certificate is an educational credential that employers take as an indication of your level of skill and knowledge.

 What kinds of career opportunities will this program open up for me?

 This course is intended to put students on a direct path toward job market success.
 It accomplishes this goal by incorporating a curriculum that is designed to meet the needs of employers in the areas of Medical, Legal, and Business Translation.